Help! I have a Disability Hearing!

 Acknowledgment of Postponement In Order To Obtain Representation

 I have requested a postponement of my hearing so that I may obtain a representative to help me in my claim for benefits.
 I understand that I am entitled to have only one postponement in order to obtain a representative (either an attorney or other qualified representative) and that any subsequent hearing will be rescheduled at least 75 days from the notice of subsequent hearing, unless I waive the right to the 75-day notice requirement.
+I have been advised, both orally and in writing, that if I do not have a representative by the next scheduled hearing, I must be prepared to proceed with the hearing without a representative and, absent extraordinary circumstances, no further postponement will be granted in order for me to get a representative. |

 Keep in mind; you are WAIVING YOUR RIGHT to representation.
 Do not take this decision lightly.
 Please weigh all options carefully before waiving any of your rights.